WonderfulToolchain/wonderful-docs/docs/target-wonderswan.md

 ```

 * Jump and switch tables in higher optimization modes are also stored in the near data segment.
 There is no known workaround for this, so jump/switch table generation must be disabled using the `-fno-jump-tables` argument to save RAM.
-* When calling pointers from arrays of far function pointers in optimization modes >= `-O1`, the code will be miscompiled.
+* In some cases, when calling pointers from arrays of far function pointers in optimization modes >= `-O1`, the code will be miscompiled.
 This is [a known issue](https://github.com/tkchia/gcc-ia16/issues/120), with no ETA for a fix.
 One can work around this by annotating the affected function to be compiled without optimizations:

 ```c
 __attribute__((optimize("-O0"))) // https://github.com/tkchia/gcc-ia16/issues/120